 Research: As an educational psychologist, my research focus is undergraduate mathematics education.
 I study theories of advanced mathematical thinking and learning, how those theories suggest students learn particular mathematical concepts, and how mathematical experiences should be constructed in formal learning settings like classrooms.
 My dissertation work examined how embodied cognition and APOS theory attempt to explain how students come to learn the formal definition of limit at a point in first-semester Calculus.
 From there my work has expanded to include concepts supporting limit, such as absolute value, and how theories of learning can be adopted to better support student thinking of limit.

 My current work at focuses on Calculus preparation, specifically how students learn about functions through covariation.
 I have been helping my colleagues here and at high schools around the state adopt the Pathways Precalculus curriculum and am studying its effects on student learning.

-COVID: For Fall 2020, I will not regularly be in my office in 418 Neville Hall.
+COVID: For Spring 2022, I will not regularly be in my office in 418 Neville Hall.
 I will primarily be in 215 Estabrooke Hall, (207) 581-4671.
 You can also check twitter to see when I will be on campus.